hedge-dev/XenosRecomp/README.md

 * Pixel shader constants: 3584 bytes (224 `float4` registers)
 * Shared constants: Used specifically by Unleashed Recompiled

-Vertex and pixel shader constants are copied directly from the guest render device, and shaders expect them in little endian format.
+Vertex and pixel shader constants are copied directly from the guest render device, and shaders expect them in little-endian format.

 Constant buffer registers are populated using reflection data embedded in the shader binaries.
 If this data is missing, the recompiler will not function.
 However, support can be added by defining a `float4` array that covers the entire register range.